 No more hectic searching for misplaced items!
 These packing cubes feature a breathable mesh design to more easily locate items in your suitcase, while 2 way easy-pull zippers provide reliably fast opening and closing, which means faster packing.
 This 3 piece travel organizer set compartmentalizes similar size items in their own “small drawers” to streamline packing and more efficiently utilize interior luggage space.
 Lightweight and durable nylon stands the test of time, keeping items secure without adding weight to your luggage.

 - Smallest: 10 x 4.1 x 8.25 in.

 - Largest: 13 x 4.1 x 10 in.

 Advantages Of Using Packing Cubes

 Packing cubes serve as both a practical means of storage as well as an important tool for organizing your travel belongings.
 Utilizing a few different sizes of cubes potentially gets you thinking more strategically about how to pack garments and other items in order to maximize each cube’s capacity and that of your baggage.
-Particularly if your traditional approach to travel sees a rather impulsive shoving of clothes into the main compartment of your roller bag—opening yourself to the risk of forgotten socks, or running out of clean duds—the use of packing cubes can dramatically improve how you prep for travel.
+Particularly if your traditional approach to travel sees a rather impulsive shoving of clothes into the main compartment of your roller bag—opening yourself to the risk of forgotten socks, your travel umbrella or running out of clean duds—the use of packing cubes can dramatically improve how you prep for travel.

 Even if you’re an experienced traveler and self-declared expert packer, you can use packing cubes to challenge yourself to greater efficiency and perhaps pared-down luggage.
 Try to fit everything you truly need into one set of small, medium, and large cubes, for example.
 Even if you like hauling along everything and the kitchen sink on a trip, compartmentalizing (literally) with packing cubes can get you thinking more closely about how and what you bring; more likely than not, this greater awareness may identify some extraneous supplies better left at home.